-Net cash used in investing activities amounted to P154 million, coming primarily from the P138 million additions to Property and equipment.
-These were partly offset by the increase in Other noncurrent assets by P3 million proceeds from property sales.
+Net cash used in investing activities amounted to P393 million, coming primarily from the P320 million total additions to Property and equipment, Software costs and Land at revalued amounts and from the P80 million increase in Oher noncurrent assets.
+These were partly offset by the P8 million proceeds from property sales.